-Based on the upscale London address in Disney’s Mary Poppins, Cherry Tree Lane is a source of must-stop shopping fun at the Marketplace Co-Op at Disney Springs in Walt Disney World.
+Based on the upscale London address in Disney’s Mary Poppins, Cherry Tree Lane was a source of must-stop shopping fun at the Marketplace Co-Op at Disney Springs in Walt Disney World.

-While the square footage of this store is small, there are a lot of tempting items for purchase lining the shelves.
-From pricey Dooney & Bourke handbags to unique jewelry, Cherry Tree Lane is THE place to splurge on a souvenir or gift.
+While the square footage of this store was small, there were a lot of tempting items for purchase lining the shelves.
+From pricey Dooney & Bourke handbags to unique jewelry, Cherry Tree Lane was THE place to splurge on a souvenir or gift.

 The Dress Shop at Cherry Tree Lane

-The Dress Shop is a collection of nostalgic Disney designs for adults.
-Perfectly created for grown ups, dresses and accessories feature designs from popular Disney attractions.
+The Dress Shop was a collection of nostalgic Disney designs for adults.
+Perfectly created for grown-ups, dresses and accessories featured designs from popular Disney attractions.

-Look for designs inspired by Walt Disney’s Enchanted Tiki Room, “it’s a small world,” The Haunted Mansion, and the Twilight Zone Tower of Terror at Disney’s Hollywood Studios.
-Other creations showcase classic Disney characters, including Minnie Mouse, Snow White from Walt Disney’s “Snow White and the Seven Dwarfs,” and Alice from Walt Disney’s “Alice in Wonderland.”
+Designs were inspired by Walt Disney’s Enchanted Tiki Room, “it’s a small world,” The Haunted Mansion, and the Twilight Zone Tower of Terror at Disney’s Hollywood Studios.
+Other creations showcased classic Disney characters, including Minnie Mouse, Snow White from Walt Disney’s “Snow White and the Seven Dwarfs,” and Alice from Walt Disney’s “Alice in Wonderland.”

 Inspired by The Hollywood Tower Hotel.

-Dresses range in sizes from XS-XL.
-There are some styles that go up to 3XL, so keep checking for your favorite dress pattern.
+Dresses ranged in sizes from XS-XL.
+There were some styles that went up to 3XL, so guest could keep checking for their favorite dress pattern.